Choosing an email marketing agency isn’t just about outsourcing a task.

 - Manage integrations with your ecommerce platform, CRM, and analytics tools.

-If an agency leaves one or more of these out, they’re not full-service—they’re project-based.
-Be clear on what’s included before you sign.
+But if an agency leaves one or more of these out, they’re not full-service which means your team will need to fill in the gaps.
+Be clear on what’s included before you sign on.

 When Partial Service Is the Right Fit